palaciosj961/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?

-I care about biology and
+I care about biology and microorganism.

 What do you know about?
+I know abit about dieases and bacteria

 What decisions do you face?